Introduction

 - Water-based paints include latex and acrylic.

-- Oil-based paints are typically used for more durable finishes.
+- Oil-based paints typically provide tougher finishes.

 - Rubbing alcohol or acetone